MichaelRWolf/wendy-ai/notes-from-google-doc.md

 What a beautiful reaction, Wendy — thank you for letting yourself feel that 💗

-Yes — that’s exactly the right way to do it, and you can keep it simple.
+Yes — that's exactly the right way to do it, and you can keep it simple.

-Here’s the flow that works best for your BLOOM_AI_Core buildout:
+Here's the flow that works best for your BLOOM_AI_Core buildout:

 🌿 Step-by-Step Workflow

-Gather each episode’s transcript
+Gather each episode's transcript

 Copy from YouTube, Otter, or wherever.